insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.3

-A `DOM DocumentFragment`_ conveniently allows you to append its entire contents with a single call to the destination Node's ``appendChild()`` method.
+A `DOM DocumentFragment`_ is a lightweight container for elements which, conveniently, allows you to append its entire contents with a single call to the destination element's ``appendChild()`` method.

-If you're thinking of adding a wrapper ``<div>`` solely to be able to insert a number of sibling elements at the same time, a ``DocumentFragment`` will do the same job without the need for the redundant wrapper element.
-This single append functionality also makes it a handy container for content which needs to be inserted repeatedly, calling ``.cloneNode(true)`` for every insertion.
+If you're thinking of adding a wrapper ``<div>`` solely to be able to insert a number of sibling elements at the same time, a DocumentFragment will do the same job without the need for the redundant wrapper element.
+This single append functionality also makes it a handy container for content which needs to be inserted repeatedly, calling ``cloneNode(true)`` for each insertion.

-DOMBuilder provides a :js:func:`DOMBuilder.fragment` wrapper function, which allows you to pass all the contents you want into a ``DocumentFragment`` in one call, and also allows you make use of this functionality in HTML mode by creating equivalent :ref:`mock-dom-objects` as appropriate.
-This will allow you to, for example, unit test functionality you've written which makes use of ``DocumentFragment`` objects by using HTML mode to verify output against strings, rather than against DOM trees.
+DOMBuilder provides a :js:func:`DOMBuilder.fragment` wrapper function, which allows you to pass all the contents you want into a DocumentFragment in one call, and also allows you make use of this functionality in HTML mode by creating equivalent :ref:`mock-dom-objects` as appropriate.
+This will allow you to, for example, unit test functionality you've written which makes use of DocumentFragment objects by using HTML mode to verify output against strings, rather than against DOM trees.

 .. js:function:: DOMBuilder.fragment()

-   Creates a DOM ``DocumentFragment`` object or :js:class:`DOMBuilder.HTMLFragment` with the given children.
+   Creates a DOM DocumentFragment with the given children.

    Supported argument formats are:

    +--------------------------------------------------------+
    | Fragment Creation Arguments                            |